CouncilofLorien/counciloflorien.github.io/docs/cards/M/magical-harp.md

 > Major Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Unique.**_ _Hoard item._ Tap _Magical Harp_ to cancel all actions for the rest of the turn that discard target character in bearer's company.
+> > _**Unique.**_ _Hoard item._ Tap _Magical Harp_ to cancel all effects for the rest of the turn that discard a target character in bearer's company.
 Bearer makes a corruption check.
 This item may also be so tapped during opponent's site phase or the Free Council.
 > >
 > > {: .fs-3 }
 > > _“Then the dwarves themselves brought forth harps and instruments regained from the hoard, and made music to soften his mood...”_ ***---&#65279;Hob***